elastic/connectors/docs/reference/box.md

         -d "code=<AUTHORIZATION_CODE>" \
         -d "grant_type=authorization_code"
     ```
-Store the refresh token from the response and use it in the connector configuration.
+Save the refresh token from the response.
+You'll need this for the connector configuration.

 ### Box Enterprise Account